 A notable aspect of development of the Snow Museum and Department of Entomology has been the long association between them of most members of the faculty.
 Snow was curator of the entomology collection in addition to his various academic duties until 1901.
 Care of the Museum was the assumed by Prof. Samual J. Hunter, who headed the Department for 23 years (until 1924).
 Hunter was succeeded by Prof. Herbert H. Hungerford, a world-renowned authority on aquatic Hemiptera, who directed the museum for 25 years (1924–1949) and was at the same time Chairman of the Department of Entomology.

-Each Director/Chief Curator had faculty colleagues who contributed to the research, curatorial and service functions of the division.
-These have included Samuel W. Williston (1890–1902), P. B. Lawson (1919–1934), Raymond H. Beamer (1914–1954), Kathleen Doering (1922–1965), Joseph Camin (1958–1979), Peter Ashlock (1968–1988), Robert Beer (1950–1988), Robert W. Brooks (Collection Manager, 1988–2002), Byron Alexander (Curator, 1990–1996), Michael S. Engel (Senior Curator, 2000–2023), Zachary H. Falin (Collection Manager, 2003–present), Jennifer C. Thomas (Assistant Collection Manager, 2006–2021), Caroline S. Chaboo (Assistant Curator, 2008–2016), and Andrew E. Z. Short who joined as Assistant Curator in 2009 and is senior curator today.
+Each Director/Chief Curator has faculty colleagues who contribute to the research, curatorial and service functions of the division.
+These have included Samuel W. Williston (1890–1902), P. B. Lawson (1919–1934), Raymond H. Beamer (1914–1954), Kathleen Doering (1922–1965), Joseph Camin (1958–1979), Peter Ashlock (1968–1988), Robert Beer (1950–1988), Robert W. Brooks (Collection Manager, 1988–2002), Byron Alexander (Curator, 1990–1996), Michael S. Engel (Senior Curator, 2000–2023), Zachary H. Falin (Collection Manager, 2003–present), Jennifer C. Thomas (Assistant Collection Manager, 2006–2021), Caroline S. Chaboo (Assistant Curator, 2008–2016), and Rachel Osborn (Collection Manager, 2022 to present).
 The value of collections of the Division of Entomology and their need for constant maintenance make continuity of curatorial care imperative.
 To provide stable fiscal support for this care, and to make the division independent from the fluctuations inherent in the instructional branch of the University, the Snow Museum budget was transferred in 1970 from the Office of Academic Affairs to the Office of Research, Graduate Studies and Public Service.
 This change was calculated to provide for continuous care of the collection by sheltering it from enrollment-related budgetary fluctuations and changing interests and emphases among faculty members in the Department of Entomology.
 In addition, the Curatorial Staff was historically employed on a 12-month basis (until 1999 when they were switched to 11-month appointments) rather than the 9-month academic year, to provide for maintenance needs, the on-going business of loan transactions, year-end budgetary matters, and similar activities, although such appointments ceased after 2002, with those appointed prior to this time grandfathered in the older system.
 The Collection Management staff has been, and continues to be, supported on 12-month appointments.
 In fiscal year 1994, the Snow Entomological Museum merged administratively with the KU Natural History Museum, the McGregor Herbarium, and the Museum of Invertebrate Paleontology to form the expanded KU Natural History Museum, now included under the larger administrative umbrella of the KU Biodiversity Institute.
-At that time, the Snow Entomological Museum formally became the Division of Entomology of the Biodiversity Institute.
+At that time, the Snow Entomological Museum formally became the Division of Entomology at the Biodiversity Institute.

 Building a Collection